stripedmustard/Team4/index.md

 Grace will get access to Netlab and start the process of creating a LAMP server.

-list of pages we ned to fetch and list of pages that we have already fetched If the time permits, we would like to have date that the article was fetched Adjacency list- each URL followed by the thing that URL points to on its page Dean needs to get the plugin to call the Script
+List of pages we ned to fetch and list of pages that we have already fetched If the time permits, we would like to have date that the article was fetched Adjacency list- each URL followed by the thing that URL points to on its page Dean needs to get the plugin to call the Script
 The databse will save the URL, the
 The difficult task to store Python dictionaries into a MYSQL database

-We want our plugin to:

 We want to have a sample of the database ready before we visit Ryan